EscolaLMS/headless-format/source/index.md

 * user app is serverless
 * application and admin panel are easy to replicate
 * other view layouts (eg native mobile application) are easy to add without changes to other layers
-* to implement courses for students there is no need to specialization knowladge.
+* to implement courses for students there is no need to specialization knowledge.

 ![Architecture of headless LMS ](images/headless-lms.png)

+### Limitations parts of current standards that headless improve

+- Implementing **Separation of concerns** design pattern is complete .
+- New headless formats can defined content structure.
+- Presentation, data and logic layers are separable.
+- Courses cannot can be played offline as server is not required all the time.
+- Other presentation layouts are easy to add without changes to other layers so __Mobile app launch support__ functionality is easily achievable.

+# ULAM Format.

 ### What is headless